Mxkxk/Practice-Weather-Forecaster/README.md

 # Weather Forecaster
- Weather forecasting software, which base your location on your ukrainian postal code
+ Weather forecasting software, which base your location on your ukrainian postal code, city name or location(latitude and longitude)